Memorial Day Speech Resources: Fact Sheet

 Related CRS Products

-The Congressional Research Service has several reports detailing the history of federal holidays and addressing military casualties, including the following:
+CRS has several reports detailing the history of federal holidays and addressing military casualties, including the following:

 Selected Congressional Statements and Remarks

-Members of Congress often make floor statements, issue press releases, or enter Extensions of Remarks into the Congressional Record to recognize federal holidays and observances.
+Members of Congress often make floor statements, issue press releases, or enter extensions of remarks into the Congressional Record to recognize federal holidays and observances.
 The following are some recent examples from the Congressional Record:

 Selected Presidential Proclamations and Remarks